ItsTato/proctrl/README.md

 After this, run the `setup.bat` file.
 This will start the setup.
 Please give it all the required details.
 When this is done, open the `run.bat` to finally start the bot.
 Pretty easy, ain't it?
-# The home of ProCTRL!
+# What IS ProCTRL??
-ProCTRL is the best way of managing your pc from within a Discord bot.
+ProCTRL is the best way of managing your pc from within a Discord bot or website!
 # Why does it exist?
 Idk.
-Why you asking me, kiddo?